 Because people are not getting the help they need, that’s why!

-We need to bring all the separate pieces of this new American family to the table, so that we begin to comprehend the concerns, fears and needs of each other.
+We need to bring all the separate pieces of this new American family to the table, so that we begin to address the concerns, fears and needs of each other.

 We can undo some of the damage of divorce — and heal ourselves and our children.
 Families need all the help they can get today to not only survive, but thrive.